cozzyd/mwx2root/README.md

 ## Notes

-You can use unzip -l to find the XML files within the tree.
-This program works by calling unzip to extract a file into memory so if you have an insanely large XML file it will use some memory.
+You can use `unzip -l` to find the XML files within the archive.
+This program works by calling `unzip` to extract a file into memory so if you have an insanely large XML file it will use some memory.
+You must have a version of unzip that supports that, which you probably do?